Skip to main content

 Hubbard County, MinnesotaEutrophic

-Hart Lake sits at a C on the grading scale — not impaired, not pristine, with summer measurements that vary year to year.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+Hart Lake sits at a C on the grading scale — not impaired, not pristine, with summer measurements that vary year to year. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

 Hart Lake has no invasive species recorded in Minnesota state databases as of 2023, though prevention practices still apply at all access points.
 The state fisheries records do not list documented species for Hart Lake, which usually reflects a lack of formal fisheries survey work rather than an empty lake.
 Public access is available — the lake is on the Minnesota PCA public-access list.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.